 The missions of this chapter are:

-- To advance education and research in critical care and emergency ultrasound
+- To advance education and training in critical care and emergency ultrasound

-- To serve as a platform for discussion on subjects that are of concern to clinicians practicing critical sonography.
+- To serve as a platform for multidisciplinary discussion on subjects of concern to clinicians practicing critical care and emergency sonography

 - To support medical students, residents, fellows, and clinicians with ultrasound training and education